Merck Manual

 VIEW PROFESSIONAL VERSION

-Septic abortion is a serious infection of the uterus that occurs shortly before, during, or shortly after an abortion or a miscarriage.
+Septic abortion is a serious infection of the uterus that occurs shortly before, during, or after an abortion or a miscarriage.
+Septic abortion is a medical emergency.

-Septic abortions usually develop when nonsterile techniques are used to remove the contents of the uterus after an abortion or a miscarriage.
-Septic abortions are much more common when untrained practitioners (or the pregnant woman herself) do the procedure without using sterile techniques and/or having adequate surgical equipment.
-Untrained practitioners may puncture the uterus during the procedure.
-These circumstances usually arise when laws, lack of access to health care, or personal issues prevent women from getting professional medical care.
+Septic abortion is possible after any procedure for abortion or a miscarriage.
+However, it occurs most often when an untrained person (or the pregnant woman herself) does the procedure without using sterile techniques and/or having appropriate surgical equipment.
+Healthcare professionals who are not trained to do pregnancy-related procedures or other untrained people may puncture the uterus during the procedure, and this may cause the infection to spread or cause heavy bleeding or injury to other organs, such as the intestines.
+These circumstances usually arise when lack of access to health care or personal issues prevent women from receiving safe and professional medical care.

 Symptoms of Septic Abortion